aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/worksheets/worksheet-views/_index.md

 A complete example is given below that demonstrates how to use the [IsPageBreakPreview](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_worksheet/#aa1af81cfb7635232c7f839192b442892) method to enable page break preview mode for the first worksheet of an Excel file.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-Worksheets-WorksheetViews-EnablingPageBreakPreview.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Worksheets-WorksheetViews-EnablingPageBreakPreview.cpp" >}}
 ## **Zoom Factor**
 ### **Using Microsoft Excel**
 Microsoft Excel provides a feature that lets users set a worksheet's zoom or scaling factor.
 This feature helps users to see the worksheet contents in smaller or larger views.
 Users can set the zoom factor to any value.